Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/transform/basic_transform.rst

-Rotation is also known as a spin, twist, orbit, pivot, revolve, or roll and involves changing the orientation of elements (vertices, edge, face, Object etc) around one or more axes or the element's Pivot Point.
+Rotation is also known as a spin, twist, orbit, pivot, revolve, or roll and involves changing the orientation of elements (vertices, edge, face, Object etc) around one or more axes or the element's
+:doc:`Pivot Point </editors/3dview/object/transform/transform_control/pivot_point/index>`.

 The amount of rotation will be displayed in the footer of the 3D View editor.